Edin Džeko: Style of play

 Džeko is renowned for his physical presence, strength and aerial ability.
-Considered by pundits and managers to be one of the best strikers in Europe, although he is mainly known for his goalscoring abilities, he is also a generous player, who has a penchant for providing a good number of assists in addition to scoring many goals.
+Considered by pundits and managers to be one of the best strikers in Europe at his peak, although he is mainly known for his goalscoring abilities, he is also a generous player, who has a penchant for providing a good number of assists in addition to scoring many goals.
 He is also known for shooting the ball with both feet equally well.
 Wherever he played, he posted impressive goalscoring records, playing mainly as a striker.
 His former Roma manager Luciano Spalletti once described him as the "perfect prototype" of a striker, noting that he is "strong, tall, fast for his height, combative, aggressive and has good technique."
 In his youth, he also played as a midfielder, and as a winger.

 During his time with Manchester City, he was considered a "super-sub", as he scored many important goals coming off the bench, a label which he himself rejected on several occasions.
+In retrospective, Džeko is now often described, by his peers and experts alike, as one of the most underrated players in recent history, whose career is too often overlooked in discussions and considerations by football writers and pundits.

 Personal life

 Džeko was born in Sarajevo, SR Bosnia and Herzegovina, at that time part of SFR Yugoslavia, to Midhat and Belma Džeko.
 He stated that his family was always supportive throughout his career, especially his father, who took him to training sessions while he was at Željezničar.
 His father also played professionally in Bosnia and Herzegovina.
 Džeko is considered a local superstar in Sarajevo.

+Džeko was six years old when the Siege of Sarajevo began, lasting for the next three years.
+His family home was destroyed, and 15 family members had to live in his grandparents' apartment that measured 35 square metres.
+He continued to play outside in the neighbourhood of Otoka; on a rare occasion that his mother forbade him to play outside, a missile killed several children on the local football pitch.

 Džeko is multilingual, speaking five languages fluently: Bosnian, Czech, German, English and Italian.
 He is a Muslim, and has dual citizenship of Bosnia and Herzegovina and Croatia.
-Džeko stated that Milan has always been his favourite club and Andriy Shevchenko his favourite player.
-In his home in Sarajevo, he still has a Milan jersey with the number 7 (worn by Shevchenko while at the club) on the wall in his room.
-Džeko is a first cousin of former fellow national team player and former captain Emir Spahić.
+Džeko stated that Milan has always been his favourite club, although he played two seasons for city rivals Inter Milan, and Andriy Shevchenko his favourite player.
+Džeko is a first cousin of former fellow national team player and captain Emir Spahić.

 In November 2009, Džeko became Bosnia's first UNICEF ambassador.
 He has since visited schools and children in his home country affected by the Bosnian War.
 On 6 July 2012, Džeko was accepted to the University of Sarajevo to study sport and physical education.
-On 10 September 2018, Džeko graduated with a bachelor's degree.
+On 10 September 2018, he graduated with a bachelor's degree.

-He has been in a relationship with model and actress, Amra Silajdžić since 2011, marrying her in 2014.
-In February 2016, he became a father of a girl named Una.
-His second child, a boy named Dani, was born on 9 September 2017.
-The couple announced on Instagram that they are expecting their third child, a baby girl.
-On 12 September 2020, the couple welcomed their third child, daughter Dalia.
+Džeko has been in a relationship with model and actress, Amra Silajdžić since 2011, marrying her in 2014.
+They have three daughters and a son.